-- Do not depress the accelerator and brake pedals at the same time during driving, as this may restrain the engine output. - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.
+- Do not depress the accelerator and brake pedals at the same time during driving.
+If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.